Nonfiction – paperback; Faber and Faber; 288 pages; 2005.

-At times the grief resonates off the page — the account of his mother’s illness, in which the family was moved out, furniture and all, to the police barracks in a different village while she lay upstairs in her sickbed seemed unbelievably cruel.
-During the several weeks in which she lay in her sickbed dying, her husband — McGahern’s father — did not once visit her to offer comfort or companionship.
+At times the grief resonates off the page — the account of his mother’s illness, in which the family was moved out, furniture and all, to the police barracks in a different village, while she lay upstairs in her sickbed, seemed unbelievably cruel.
+During the several weeks in which she lay there dying, her husband — McGahern’s father — did not once visit to offer comfort or companionship.
 This is something that stays with McGahern for the rest of his life: his inability to understand his father’s lack of care or consideration for others close to him.

 What I found most interesting is how McGahern mined the events of his life for his fiction.
 I can’t tell you how many times I felt the penny dropping as I read specific incidences: just the mere fact that his beloved mother had died of breast cancer explained much about the clear-eyed realistic portrayal of a woman grappling with illness in his debut novel The Barracks.